Highway 2000

 Highway 2000 is a highway system in Jamaica connecting Kingston, with Ocho Rios and a planned connection to Montego Bay, passing through the parishes of St. Catherine, Saint Ann, Clarendon and proposed sections through St. James, Saint Elizabeth, Westmoreland, Hanover.

-The highway is operated by the Jamaica Infrastructure Operators and developed by Trans-Jamaica Highway Limited through contractors CHEC and Bouygues Construction.
+The National Road Operating and Constructing Company (NROCC) is the state-owned entity responsible for overseeing the highway's operation.
+The East-West Leg is managed by TransJamaican Highway Limited (TJH) and Jamaica Infrastructure Operators (JIO), while the North-South Leg is operated by the Jamaica North South Highway Company Limited (JNSH), a subsidiary of China Harbour Engineering Company Limited (CHEC).
+The highway was through contractors CHEC and Bouygues Construction.

 The highway is a four-to-six lane controlled-access, tolled motorway with grade-separated interchanges and intersections built according to modern international standards.
 Tolling of the highway is governed by a Tolling Policy.

 The highway was built on a phased basis.
 Phases 1A and 1B are considered as the East-West Leg (T1) and Portmore Causeway (T2).
 Phase 2A is considered as the North-South Leg (T3).